 Dr. Barb Rush is a 1980 graduate of Iowa State University College of Veterinary Medicine.
 She was raised in Minot, North Dakota and did two years at North Dakota State University in Fargo before coming to Iowa State University.
-She started practice in a two-clinic group in Des Moines, Iowa and started Rush Animal Care Clinic in March of 1992.
+She began practice in a two-clinic group in Des Moines, Iowa and started Rush Animal Care Clinic in March of 1992.
 Dr. Rush has two daughters, Amanda and Alicia.
-Amanda is the manager of the Staplin Performing Arts Center at Valley High School in West Des Moines.
-Alicia works at a veterinary practice in North Dakota.
 "I can never thank my daughters enough for all the help and support they have given me over the years."
-Dr. Rush is a Level Two Fear Free Certified veterinarian.
+Dr. Rush is an Elite Fear Free Certified veterinarian.
+Dr. Barb and Dr. Pat love helping clients, and occasionally reminisce back to the 1970's (the looks we get from the team!!).

-Dr. Rush has four dogs: Preston, Murphy, Zorro, and Colin.
+Dr. Rush has four dogs: Murphy, Zorro, Colin (shown in picture) and Brody.
 What else would they be but Shelties!!
 Only the best breed!!
 She has had Shelties since 1971.
-By extension she loves her granddogs, Squire (Border Collie mix), and Daisy (Pembroke Welsh Corgi).
+By extension she loves her granddogs, Squire (Border Collie mix), Daisy (Pembroke Welsh Corgi), and Zion (Border Collie).
 In her free time, Dr. Rush is a pianist.
-She has played for the West Des Moines United Methodist Church, We Got Male vocal group, Urbandale Community Theater, and helped with other small groups.
-Currently she is on the keyboard for the praise band at Union Park United Methodist Church in Des Moines, and is the Director of the Christ Chimers at the West Des Moines United Methodist Church.
-When she has extra time (as opposed to free time!), she enjoys yard work.
+She has played for the West Des Moines United Methodist Church, Urbandale Community Theater, and helped with other small groups.
+Currently she is on the keyboard for the praise band at Union Park United Methodist Church in Des Moines.
+When needed, she helps transport dogs for Central Illinois Sheltie Rescue.

 Alicia Pichler graduated from Valley High School in West Des Moines in 2013.
 She is currently finishing her bachelor's in Management.
 She has been working for Rush Animal Care since October 2009.
-Alicia is a Fear Free Certified professional staff member.
 Alicia is our office manager.
-She has 2 cats--Angel Kitty and Smokey.
+She has 2 cats--Angel Kitty and Smokey, and a Texas Heeler named Ala.
 Although she lives in North Dakota, she does off-site management work for our practice.
+Alicia is Level 3 Fear Free Certified.